Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: CR Structures

 \section{CR Structures}

+A CR manifold $\mathcal{N}$ is a differentiable manifold endowed with an additional structure called its `CR structure'; formally this is a complex distribution (i.e., a sub-bundle $L\subset T\mathcal{N}\otimes \mathbb{C}$) which is formally integrable and almost Lagrangian~\cite{Dragomir:2006}.
+More concretely, the CR structure can be described by a set of vectors or 1-forms on $\mathcal{N}$ defined up to a particular gauge freedom.
+In the context of this review, we are interested in the case where $\mathcal{N}$ is a real three-manifold.

-A CR structure on a real three manifold $\mathcal{N}$ , with local coordinates $x^{a}$, is given intrinsically by equivalence classes of one-forms, one real, one complex and its complex conjugate~\cite{CR1}.
+A CR structure on a real three manifold $\mathcal{N}$, with local coordinates $x^{a}$, can be given intrinsically by equivalence classes of one-forms, one real, one complex and its complex conjugate~\cite{CR1}.
 If we denote the real one-form by $l$ and the complex one-form by $m$, then these are defined up to the transformations:

 The $(a,f,g)$ are functions on $\mathcal{N}$: $a$ is nonvanishing and real, $f$ and $g$ are complex function with $f$ nonvanishing.
 We further require that there be a three-fold linear-independence relation between these one-forms~\cite{CR1}: